 Ease to Grow: Moderate to Challenging.

-Use: Grows well in the summer bog garden or greenhouse and indoors.
+Use: Grows well in the bog pool, greenhouse and indoors.
+Helps control mosquito larva.